Glamping it up, 1930s style……

 The half-open window was modelled by cutting away the upper half of the window frame and gluing in strips of brass shaped to simulate the window frame top about half way down.
 These tasks were the main adaptations to the coach body sides [and only undertaken on one side as well].
-The photograph opposite shows the door refitted, later.
+The photograph opposite shows the door refitted, in an open state, later.

 At this point, I turned to the underside of the coach.
-Newer bogies were sourced from a later Clerestory coach and were fitted with plastic strip step boards to disguise their incorrect appearance.
+Somewhat newer bogies were sourced from a later Clerestory coach, had most of their tie-bars chopped off and were fitted with plastic-strip step boards to disguise their incorrect appearance.
 The couplings were also cut away as they would not be needed.
 The underside of the coach body was adapted to accept the new bogies by repairing the damage caused by removing the originals with plastic card, drilled to accept the new fixings.
 The replacement bogies then simply clipped into place.
 The photographs below show the original and replacement bogies.
 The simple improvements make a great deal of difference once the bogie has been fitted with metal wheels, painted and weathered.